 A report from the Center on Budget and Policy Priorities has found that under the scheduled expiration of a temporary increase in Supplemental Nutrition Assistance Programs benefits, the average family of three will lose $29 per month.
-CBPP’s analysis found that the total size of the cut to the program overall will be $5 billion for 2014 and $6 billion for both 2015 and 2016.
+CBPP’s analysis also noted that the total size of the cut to the program overall will be $5 billion for 2014 and $6 billion for both 2015 and 2016.
 The temporary benefit increase was enacted per a provision in the American Recovery and Reinvestment Act of 2009 and will expire on November 1, 2013.

 Daily Soda Consumption Tied to Obesity in Four and Five-Year-Olds

-Four- and five-year-olds who drink at least one sugar-sweetened beverage (SSBs) per day are 43 percent more likely to be overweight or obese than their peers who drank them less frequently or not at all, according to a study published in the journal Pediatrics.
-Researchers also found that children who drank at least one SSB per day were more likely to have an overweight mother and to watch at least two hours of TV each day.
+Four- and five-year-olds who drink at least one sugar-sweetened beverage (SSBs) per day are 43 percent more likely to be overweight or obese than their peers who drink them less frequently or not at all, according to a study published in the journal Pediatrics.
+Researchers also found that children who drink at least one SSB per day were more likely to have an overweight mother and to watch at least two hours of TV each day.